Dr Alexandros Stratakos

 I joined UWE Bristol in 2019 and I am currently an Associate Professor and Principal Investigator in Sustainable Agri-Food Production - I am also a Wallscourt Fellowship holder.

-In my group, we are working on the development of new technologies and strategies to ensure the safety and quality of the food supply.
+In my research group, we are working on the development of new technologies and strategies to ensure the safety and quality of the food supply.
 In order to achieve this, we use a variety of techniques (molecular and classic microbiology, spectroscopy, cell cultures, sequencing and bioinformatics) coupled with novel non-thermal technologies (e.g. cold atmospheric plasma, high hydrostatic pressure) and 3D printing.

 We aim to translate our experimental results to real life applications that are useful to industry, public authorities and consumers.